cloudflare/cloudflare-docs/products/load-balancing/src/content/understand-basics/traffic-steering/pool-level-steering.md

 # Pool steering

-When you [create a load balancer](/how-to/create-load-balancer), their are several options for **Traffic Steering**, which decides how your load balancer routes traffic to attached and available pools.
+When you [create a load balancer](/how-to/create-load-balancer), their are several options for **Traffic Steering**, which decide how your load balancer routes traffic to attached and available pools.

 <Aside type="note">